 Sariska Tiger Reserve

-The Sariska Tiger Reserve, established in 1955 is home to the tiger, nilgai (blue bull), cheetal, sambhar, four horned antelope and the wild boar.
+Established in 1955, Sariska Tiger Reserve is home to the tiger, nilgai (blue bull), cheetal, sambhar, four horned antelope and the wild boar.
 Sprawled over a forest area of nearly 800 km, this reserve comes under the Project Tiger.
 A number of ruined ancient temples can be seen inside the forest reserve.
 An old palace inside the park has now been converted into a hotel.
 This is one of the few forest reserves where you can even explore the forest at night.
 The best time to visit this park is from November to June.

 Bala Quila (the fort)